djues3/Banka-1-Frontend/README.md

 └── index.js            <- ReactDOM render entry point
 ```
 # Naming Conventions

+## DO NOT USE ANY LANGUAGE THAT IS NOT ENGLISH

 ### Directory and File names:
 - **Directory names** should use ```camelCase``` for all directory names.
 (First letter lower and every new word letter upper case **without spaces**)